isotopp/isotopp.github.io/_posts/2020-08-04-mysql-foreign-key-constraints-and-locking.md

 - Make changes to `b.a_id` for one row, and to `b.data` for another row.
 How does the locking change?

 You will find:
-- Making changes to `b.data` can not affect the relationship between the tables, and does not create S-locks in `a`.
+- Making changes to `b.data` neither affects the relationship between the tables, nor creates S-locks in `a`.

 ## Given the observed behavior, is our RMW still correct?

-After looking at the locking behavior of these statements, and what we have learned about locking: How would we `INSERT` and `UPDATE` the dependent records (`b` records) in our 1:n relationship correctly?
+After looking at the locking behavior of these statements, and what we previously learned about locking: How would we `INSERT` and `UPDATE` the dependent records (`b` records) in our 1:n relationship correctly?

 We can still manipulate all fields as before that are not foreign keys: